w3c/ColorWeb-CG/png_cicp_chunk_proposal.md

 * does not break current implementations
 * extensible signaling of color space based on H.273
 * does not require the presence of iCCP chunk and embedded ICC profiles
-* cICP chunk comes before frame data
+* cICP chunk comes before IDAT chunk

 ## Strawman approach
 Define a cICP chunk that contains the 7 bytes necessary to carry the